SC refuses to pass interim status quo order on survey of Gyanvapi-Shringar Gauri complex | Law-Order

 "I do not know anything.
 How can I pass such an order?
 I will read.
 Let me see," the CJI said.

-The district court also appointed two more lawyers to help the advocate commissioner carry out the survey at the mosque, which is located close to the iconic Kashi Vishwanath temple.
+The district court also appointed two more lawyers to help the advocate commissioner survey the mosque, which is located close to the iconic Kashi Vishwanath temple.
 It ordered the police to register FIRs if there are attempts to scuttle the exercise.

+The local court's May 12 order came on a plea by a group of women seeking permission for daily worship of Hindu deities whose idols are located on an outer wall of the mosque.

+The mosque management committee had opposed filming inside the mosque and also accused the court-appointed commissioner of partiality.
+Amid the opposition, the survey was stalled for a while.

 ALSO READ